 Over 75% found the CAQ useful in documenting qualifications required for external accreditation

 Over 33% achieved or anticipate a broadening of their eligibility for reimbursement

 Almost 75% have received greater recognition or regard from physicians or other health care professionals

 66% reported greater respect or acceptance from patients

 Earning a CAQ shows your employers that you are committed to your specialty.
 It demonstrates your dedication and passion to healthcare and the well-being of your patients.

 Still unsure?
 Get a feel for the exam by reviewing some sample questions.
 Then read more about the requirements below.

 Physician assistants seeking the Emergency Medicine CAQ must demonstrate they have advanced knowledge and experience in emergency medicine, above and beyond that expected of entry-level PAs or PAs working in a generalist practice.
-PAs seeking eligibility for the Emergency Medicine Specialty Examination must meet requirements of specialty-specific CME, experience in the field, and specific knowledge and/or experience in conducting procedures and being involved in patient cases that are deemed core to the specialty area of practice.
+PAs seeking eligibility for the Emergency Medicine Specialty Examination must meet requirements of specialty-specific CME and experience in the field.
 After initiating the CAQ process by submitting the requirements for one of the components and the $100 administrative fee, PAs will have six years within which to complete all four components for the CAQ, including passing the specialty exam.